 This is a Massive Open Online Course (MOOC) that runs on edX.

-Students should have a background in or deep interest in technology.
-They should be able to read and understand popular written scientific contents, such as articles in New Scientist.
+You should have a background in or deep interest in technology and familiarity with math.
+You should be able to read and understand popular written scientific contents, such as articles in New Scientist.
+Completion of the first course in the program, The Hardware of a Quantum Computer, is recommended.